Who are sex workers?

 There are many reasons why people decide to sell sexual services.
 Some choose to do sex work because it offers better pay and more flexible working conditions than other jobs.
 Others pursue sex work to explore and express their sexuality.
 And some do sex work as a result of circumstances like poverty or lack of other options.
 Regardless of the reasons, in an open society, sex workers should have the same rights to occupational health and safety as other workers.

 Why shouldn’t sex work be a crime?

 Sex workers in many settings report extreme levels of violence and harassment, including from clients, intimate partners, managers, and police.
-Criminalization makes it difficult for sex workers to officially report the rights violations they experience, especially from police because of fear of retribution.
-This perpetuates stigma, violence, and impunity that endanger their health and safety.
+Criminalization makes it difficult for sex workers to report the rights violations, especially by the police, because they are vulnerable to arrest and retribution.
+This situation perpetuates stigma, violence, and impunity, which further endanger their health and safety.

 What is wrong with laws that target only the clients of sex workers?

 Many opponents of sex work acknowledge the harms that result from criminalizing sex workers and support a system that criminalizes buyers and third parties, like managers or brothel owners, but not sex workers themselves.
-This kind of criminalization, which is often referred to as the “Swedish model,” seeks to end demand for sex work while treating sex workers as victims rather than criminals.
+This kind of criminalization, which is often referred to as the “Swedish” or “Nordic” model, seeks to end demand for sex work while treating sex workers as victims rather than criminals.

 The Open Society Foundations support the total decriminalization of sex work.